Table Of Contents

 How to Avoid Commodity CFD Scams

-It’s a sad reality that scams exist in the trading world.
+It’s a sad reality that scams exist in the trading world, regardless of the type of trading asset.
 Here are just some examples of how you could get caught:

 • Fake platforms where scammers set up sophisticated-looking trading platforms